General Terms and Conditions

 • sleeping bag (or sheet + blanket)

-• sailor's knife (*) needed on the boat for safety and on land as a cutlery (see photo on our website under "Recommended equipment" or "Frequently asked questions")
+• sailor's knife (*) needed in the boat for safety and ashore as a perch (see photo below)

 • boat shoes and also boat boots for cabin cruiser courses